cloudflare/cloudflare-docs/content/cloudflare-one/policies/data-loss-prevention/exact-data-match.md

 3. Upload a dataset.
 4. Select **Save**.

-You can now add this dataset as an existing entry to a [custom DLP profile](/cloudflare-one/policies/data-loss-prevention/dlp-profiles/#build-a-custom-profile).
+To use this dataset, add it as an existing entry to a [custom DLP profile](/cloudflare-one/policies/data-loss-prevention/dlp-profiles/#build-a-custom-profile).

 ### Manage existing datasets